flan/sillytavern.diy/guides/api_or_model_specific/tuning.md

 Most models are trained with a value of `1.0` being suitable for general use.
 Programming and business use-cases generally prefer low temperatures, while creative writing and roleplaying often benefit from higher values.

-When adjusting temperature, starting with adjustments of `0.1` is recommended.
+When adjusting temperature, starting with increments of `0.1` is recommended.
 Dialing things in at `0.01` granularity does make a difference, since that's still modifying probabilities by a full percentage point.

 Fine-tuned models, those specifically trained for roleplaying purposes, generally have their own recommended ranges, which may be below `1.0` depending on how well they should adhere to their training.